 The moment of opportunity for Learning & Development

 It has been six years now since Donald Taylor spoke about the “training ghetto” - a crisis for learning & development teams where they risk isolation or even extinction in the face of rapid change in their organisations.
+In a blog running in parallel to this, we take the view of the CEO and ask “What do CEOs really want from Learning & Development?”.

 The Digital transformation happened, our personal and working lives have been fundamentally changed, however, learning development as an industry - as a discipline – has not responded to that change with the speed and agility of, let's say, marketing or even medicine.